u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 HTTPS
 =====

-Whether it's accessed via website/web client or web service, Odoo transmits authentication information in cleartext.
-This means a secure deployment of Odoo must use HTTPS\ [#switching]_.
+Whether it's accessed via website/web client or web service, Thrive Bureau ERP transmits authentication information in cleartext.
+This means a secure deployment of Thrive Bureau ERP must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup:

-* Enable Odoo's :option:`proxy mode <odoo-bin --proxy-mode>`.
-This should only be enabled when Odoo is behind a reverse proxy
+* Enable Thrive Bureau ERP's :option:`proxy mode <Thrive Bureau ERP-bin --proxy-mode>`.
+This should only be enabled when Thrive Bureau ERP is behind a reverse proxy
 * Set up the SSL termination proxy (`Nginx termination example`_)
 * Set up the proxying itself (`Nginx proxying example`_)
 * Your SSL termination proxy should also automatically redirect non-secure